Residencia Aboy-Lompré

-The Residencia Aboy-Lompré, also known as Casa Aboy, is a historic house built in San Juan, Puerto Rico around 1910 and 1912 for the Aboy-Ferrer Family.
-The house is notable for its use of modern architecture at the time and is now a photojournalism museum.
+The Aboy-Lompré Residence (Spanish: Residencia Aboy-Lompré), also known as the Aboy House (Casa Aboy), is a historic house built in San Juan, Puerto Rico between 1910 and 1912 for the Aboy-Ferrer Family.
+The house has hosted several cultural institutions including a photojournalism museum.

 Design and architecture

 The design for Casa Aboy was the product of various architects, among them Antonin Nechodoma, a disciple of Frank Lloyd Wright.
 Nechodoma, who moved to Puerto Rico around 1905, used a tropical style of architecture which became popular in the island.
 Puerto Rican architect Miguel Ferrer and engineer Francisco Pons also worked on the property's design with the purpose of taking advantage of the north breezes and natural light of the location.
 Pons and Ferrer hired Frank B. Hatch, who had worked with Nechodoma, also put some of his ideas in the design of the house.
 Finally, Ramón Aboy Lompré made his own suggestions for the house, which he would inhabit.

 The house entrance features an ample house-wide porch with two posts, typical of Nechodoma's style.
 The attic windows were altered to adorn the front of the house, and the tinted glass were bought on the Dominican Republic.
 Aside of the porch, it also features ornamental tiles, a double interior staircase, and the style of the roof are all Nechodoma's trademarks.
 However, unlike his style, the house features big rooms, and a wide hallway.